jonaaix/laravel-countries/docs/install.md

 php artisan migrate
 ```

 That's it.
-Migrations are auto-loaded by the package's service provider — no `vendor:publish`, no install command, no prompts.
+Migrations are auto-loaded by the package's service provider.
 The following tables are created:

 - `lc_regions`, `lc_region_translations`
 - `lc_countries`, `lc_countries_translations`